SerCom-KC/cartoon-network-schedule/next-showings.md

 04:30PM Craig of the Creek - Bring Out Your Beast; Wildernessa
 05:00PM Clarence - Cool Guy Clarence; Just Wait in the Car
 05:30PM Clarence - Pool's Out for Summer; Big Trouble in Little Aberdale
+06:00PM Craig of the Creek - Lost in the Sewer; Sunday Clothes
 06:30PM Clarence - Dare Day
+07:00PM Craig of the Creek - The Future is Cardboard

 ### Monday, June 18th
 06:00AM Steven Universe - Marble Madness